25 Nov Does Your Business Need to Switch to a Hosted Cloud Call Center?

 Premises-based call centers are very costly to operate.
 Reps and agents must be housed on-site, which drives up leasing, infrastructure and utility costs.
 In some cases, businesses are forced to move into larger and more expensive offices to accommodate a growing call center workforce.

-With a hosted VoIP call center, businesses can deploy call center staff off-site in areas with cheaper lease and overhead costs.
+With a hosted cloud call center, businesses can deploy call center staff off-site in areas with cheaper lease and overhead costs.
 They can also set up agents and reps in home offices, which drives costs even lower.

 Limited Communication Channels